EBZebra/docs/1.1/source/api/FileTransfer.md

 #File transfer result code
 If an invalid username or password are used on an FTP transfer to a remote server the response returned is 0 instead of the expected 12014

+###CreateFolders
+The CreateFolder method must be set to "True" if one or more destination folders are to be created to receive transferred file(s).
+Failure to do so could result in an incorrect "File Received" message.
+### Possible Values